hammerspacecouk/hammerspacecouk.github.io/_posts/2017-07-01-tube-alert.md

 If there was nothing in LocalStorage then this is likely your first visit to the website.
 In this scenario the application starts using the Line status data that was embedded in the webpage which came from the server.
 This allows the page to render instantly without waiting for completion a second HTTP call, off to the `/latest` endpoint.

-This means there are three different places the initial data for the application can come from: LocalStorage, `/latest` endpoint, embedded JSON.
+This means there are three different places the initial data for the application can come from: LocalStorage, the `/latest` endpoint, or the embedded JSON.
 The application will also make a call to `/latest` every two minutes while the window is open to ensure it remains up to date.
 This is the main reason Redux was chosen as a technology.
 With Redux the application doesn't have to care *where* the data is coming from.
 When it arrives from any source it dispatches an event and the application updates.

 Now that the application has data it can start up React.
 The template provided by the server will have an element that can be targeted by `ReactDom` (`<div id="webapp"></div>`):